Christmas Day Plot: Ghadar

 Jatin's cousin Dhan Gopal Mukerji, then a student at UC Berkeley, had already been in the United States for some time.
 In 1914, Jatin sent to San Francisco a party member by the name of Satyendra Sen with the purpose of contacting the Ghadar party.
-Sen returned in November 1914, with information on the plans being implemented by the Berlin Committee headed by Virendranath Chattopadhyaya and the German military attaché Franz von Papen at Washington, to purchase a huge consignment arms to be sent to India by sea. $200,000 worth of small arms and ammunition had been earlier acquired by him through Krupp agents, and arranged for its shipment to India through San Diego, Java, and Burma.
-The arsenal included 8,080 Springfield rifles of Spanish–American War vintage, 2,400 Springfield carbines, 410 Hotchkiss repeating rifles, 4,000,000 cartridges, 500 Colt revolvers with 100,000 cartridges, and 250 Mauser pistols along with ammunition.
-Sen had also introduced to Jatin a Ghadarite leader, Kartar Singh Sarabha, who had returned to India to co-ordinate the plans for the proposed revolt with the Indian underground.
-Ghadarites, most of them Indian expatriates from Punjab, were pouring into India via Calcutta, tasked to mobilise Sepoys of the Indian army, preparing for mutiny in the army centres in the North Indian region of Punjab.
-The Commander-in-Chief Jatin Mukherjee was to co-ordinate with this to draw on the Indian army in the east, in Bengal.
-The plot in Upper India was being coordinated by Rash Behari from United Provinces, and was ably supported by Vishnu Ganesh Pingle, another Ghadarite who too returned to India in November 1914 from the United States, and by Sachindra Nath Sanyal (of the Dhaka Anusilan Samiti) who worked from Benares.
-Bose coordinated with Jatin, and the latter himself was to lead Bengal into mutiny.
+Sen returned in November 1914 with intelligence regarding the schemes orchestrated by the Berlin Committee under the leadership of Virendranath Chattopadhyaya and the German military attaché Franz von Papen in Washington.
+Their plan involved procuring a substantial shipment of arms to be transported to India by sea.
+He had previously obtained $200,000 worth of small arms and ammunition through Krupp agents and organized its transportation to India via San Diego, Java, and Burma.
+The arsenal comprised 8,080 Springfield rifles from the Spanish–American War era, 2,400 Springfield carbines, 410 Hotchkiss repeating rifles, 4,000,000 cartridges, 500 Colt revolvers with 100,000 cartridges, and 250 Mauser pistols, along with ammunition.
+Sen had also introduced Jatin to a Ghadarite leader, Kartar Singh Sarabha, who had returned to India to coordinate the plans for the proposed revolt with the Indian underground.
+Ghadarites, predominantly Indian expatriates from Punjab, were entering India through Calcutta with the mission to rally the Sepoys of the Indian army and organize for a potential mutiny at army centers in the northern region of Punjab.
+The Commander-in-Chief, Jatin Mukherjee, was tasked with coordinating this effort to enlist support from the Indian army in the eastern region of Bengal.
+The scheme in Upper India was being orchestrated by Rash Behari from the United Provinces, with assistance from Vishnu Ganesh Pingle, another Ghadarite who also arrived in India from the United States in November 1914, and Sachindra Nath Sanyal (of the Dhaka Anusilan Samiti), who operated from Benares.
+Bose coordinated with Jatin, and the latter was to lead Bengal into mutiny.
 The mutiny was scheduled for late February 1915, beginning with Indian army units in Punjab, followed by units in Bengal.
 The Bengal cell was to look for the Punjab Mail entering the Howrah Station the next day (which would have been cancelled if Punjab was seized) and was to strike immediately.
 Units as far as Rangoon and Singapore were part of the Rash Behari's plan.